sentclose/sentc-docs/docs/src/guide/README.md

 ### Create a group

-A group can be created with the user object.
-The group keys are encrypted by the user keys automatically.
+You can create a group using the user object.
+The group keys are automatically encrypted by the user keys.

-With the group obj you can encrypt/decrypt content, invite or delete member and do key rotation.
-For more see Groups.
+With the group object, you can encrypt/decrypt content, invite or delete members, and perform key rotation.
+For more information, please refer to the Groups documentation.

 :::: tabs type:card